-The Group leases staff dormitories, transportation equipment, and office facilities with lease terms of 2 to 5 years.
+The Group leases staff dormitories and office facilities with lease terms of 2 to 5 years.
 Some lease contracts stipulate that upon the expiration of the lease period, which can extend to the same period as original contracts.

-These are short-term lease the Group leases staff dormitories and some leases, with lease terms within one year.
+These are short-term lease the Group leases staff dormitories, warehouses, and machine equipment with lease terms within one year.
 The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.

-(k) Employee benefit
+(i) Employee benefit